ISTAFAMARSHALL/nww-website3.0/README.md

 **More Than Just A Lunch** is more than an application; it's a movement that brings people together.
 With this platform, we hope to continue fostering connections and creating memorable experiences around the table.
 Thank you for being part of our journey!

 ---

-This version of the README includes the correct version specifications for `npm` and `yarn`, along with detailed instructions on how to set the Node.js version, use npm v9.6.7 or later, and add a verified email address to your SendGrid integration.# nww-website3.0